 At top: mysterious zodiacal light shining behind the Faulkes Telescope North on Maui, via Rob Ratkowksi/UH High Altitude Observatory.

 From the Northern Hemisphere, the weeks around the March equinox are the best time of all to catch the zodiacal light in the evening.
 From the Southern Hemisphere, it’s your best time of year to see the zodiacal light in the morning, in the east just before dawn.
-A bright moon is up before dawn in early March.
-If you’re in the Southern Hemisphere, you might need to wait until mid-to-late March – when the moon has waned to a thin crescent or left the morning sky entirely – to look for the zodiacal light before dawn.
+A bright moon is up before dawn in late March.
+If you’re in the Southern Hemisphere, you might need to wait until early April 2019 – when the moon has waned to a thin crescent or left the morning sky entirely – to look for the zodiacal light before dawn.

 This observation is not for city dwellers.
 But if you find yourself beneath a dark country sky – or perhaps driving along a country road after dusk – look for this eerie light.